merative/acd-containers/src/pages/installing/installing.md

 docker login -u cp -p <entitlement key> cp.icr.io
 ```

+## Air-gapped (disconnected) installation

+Some environments are disconnected and do not have access to the public internet, and therefore no access to DockerHub or other image registries.
+When deploying in an air-gapped environment, refer to the [Air-gap Installation](https://ibm.github.io/acd-containers/installing/air-gap-installation/).

+## Non air-gapped (connected) installation

+When deploying in a non air-gapped or connected environment, continue with the following installation.
+These installation steps require internet access to pull images from the image registries.

+### IBM Entitled Registry Pull Secret

+In order for ACD images to be pulled from the IBM Entitled Registry, a pull secret must be added to the environment.
+This can be setup using one of the following:

+1. Added to the Openshift global pull secrets
+1. Added to the operand service account

 #### Option 1: Openshift global pull secret installation

 To add the pull secret to the Openshift global pull secret: